erinwitkop/Apoptosis-Genome-Re-sequencing-Data/GIMAP_IAP_Preliminary_Data.md

 The reference file being used is the eastern oyster reference mRNA from NCBI: GCF_002022765.2_C_virginica-3.0_rna.fna.
 Using this file means that any aligned genes will have the gene information attached.

+From here down the codes are only presented for the natural population files.
+The same analysis was repeated for the selected populations.

 1. Set up a reference index using samtools faidx

 ```